jeblad/language-detect/README.md

 This covers the fields for *@metadata*

-- *title* – a title for the dataset, usually a short descriptive phrase
+- *title* – a title for the data set, usually a short descriptive phrase
-- *comment* – a comment about the dataset, usually a longer descriptive phrase
+- *comment* – a comment about the data set, usually a longer descriptive phrase
-- *license* – the license covering the generated json stucture
+- *license* – the license covering the generated json structure
-- *generator* – the generator that created the json stuctur
+- *generator* – the generator that created the json stucture
 - *authors* – one or more authors for the additional information, could be a full name or a nick name

 #### N-grams

 This covers the fields for *ngrams*

-- *language* – the language for the dataset, usually an established IANA code
+- *language* – the language for the data set, usually an established IANA code
 - *version* – the major and minor version for the data structure, aka structure changes and data index
 - *minimum* – the minimum number of hits to enlist an entry
 - *size* – the actual size for the N-grams
 - *marginals* – the overall statistics
-  - *documents* - the number of documents analyzed to create this dataset
+  - *documents* - the number of documents analyzed to create this data set
-  - *words* – the number of words extracted from all documents in this dataset
+  - *words* – the number of words extracted from all documents in this data set
-  - *fragments* – the number of generated fragments (N-grams) from all words in this dataset
+  - *fragments* – the number of generated fragments (N-grams) from all words in this data set
   - *excludes* – the number of fragments (N-grams) excluded because they are to short
 - *ngrams* – each entry is a N-gram with its conditional probability